|

 only, not for user input.

-Finally scroll down the Editing Menu Item screen to the “No connected to an I/O pin” button and click it to open display as list of ADC pins
+Finally scroll down the Editing Menu Item screen to the “No connected to an I/O pin” button and click it to open display as list of available ADC pins for this target board

-Uno compatible boards and the Arduino 101 there are 6 Analog input
+For Uno there are 6 Analog input pins

 Go back to the Editing Menu_1 screen and